⚡ The TL;DR Verdict

 Which island has better beaches?

 Milos undoubtedly has better and more diverse beaches.
-While Santorini's volcanic beaches (Red, Perissa) are unique, Milos boasts over 70 incredible options, from the moon-like Sarakiniko to the stunning sea caves of Kleftiko, perfect for swimming, snorkeling, and exploration.
+While Santorini's volcanic beaches (Red, Perissa) are unique, Milos has over 70 incredible options, from the moon-like Sarakiniko to the gorgeous sea caves of Kleftiko, perfect for swimming, snorkeling, and exploration.

 Is Milos cheaper than Santorini?